-Consistent with the goals of the Healey-Driscoll Administration, the MBTA continues to aggressively pursue eligible discretionary funding opportunities in the Bipartisan Infrastructure Law.
+The MBTA continues to aggressively pursue eligible discretionary funding opportunities in the Bipartisan Infrastructure Law (BIL).

-(1) proactively identify grant opportunities, (2) identify a pipeline of competitive projects, and (3) develop and submit strong applications.
+To accomplish this goal we, (1) proactively identify grant opportunities, (2) identify a pipeline of competitive projects, and (3) develop and submit strong applications.